In the immigration debate, one picture powers thousands of tweets

 Photos, particularly of kids in desperate situations, have a long history of going viral, even before anyone called it that.

-It's only in these past couple weeks, though, that public outcry reached a boiling point.
-Citizens, politicians, religious organizations and tech companies from Apple to Microsoft spoke out in the past week, calling for something to be done.
+It's only in these past couple of weeks, though, that public outcry reached a boiling point.
+Citizens, politicians, religious organizations and tech companies from Apple to Microsoft spoke out, calling for something to be done.
 On Wednesday, Trump seemed to bow to public outrage and signed an executive order effectively ending the separation of families at the border for now.
 When a reporter asked him whether the images of children had affected him, Trump said, "Yes, they affected everyone."

 For viewers, it was also a first, intimate look at a situation they may have only heard about.
 The photo begs its audience to wonder what happened to that little girl in the pink sneakers.

-The Daily Beast reported Wednesday the girl was reunited with her mother, according to a spokesman for US Customs and Border Protection.
-The US Department of Health and Human Services did not immediately respond to a request for comment.
+The Daily Beast reported Wednesday that the girl was reunited with her mother, according to a spokesman for US Customs and Border Protection.
+The US Department of Health and Human Services didn't immediately respond to a request for comment.

 Photo evidence

-It's not the first time that the image of a child in distress has garnered global attention.
-One of the most notable examples is the disturbing 1972 photo by photographer Nick Ut of Vietnamese children running from a napalm bombing.
+It's not the first time that an image of a child in distress has garnered global attention.
+One of the most notable examples was the disturbing 1972 photo by photographer Nick Ut of Vietnamese children running from a napalm bombing.
 At the center of the photo was a young girl named Phan Thị Kim Phúc, whose clothes had been burned off her body.
-Ut won a Pulitzer Prize for Spot News Photography and the photo helped shape public perception of the Vietnam War.
+Ut won a Pulitzer Prize for spot news photography, and the photo helped shape public perception of the Vietnam War.

 On the photo's 40th anniversary, NPR described the image as one that "transcended the divisive debate about the rights and wrongs of the Vietnam War and crystallized the barbarity of war."

 It's not just images of kids, either, that inspire emotion.
-There's been a long running debate about showing images of the coffins of soldiers killed in war.
-There was even an 18-year ban which was lifted in 2009.
-While some of the rationale was said to be protecting the privacy of military families, others have argued flag-draped coffins underline the reality of war.
+There's been a long-running debate about showing images of the coffins of soldiers killed in war.
+There was even an 18-year ban, which was lifted in 2009.
+While part of the rationale was said to be the need to protect the privacy of military families, others have argued that flag-draped coffins underline the reality of war.

 Moore's photo isn't the only image from the current situation to get the outrage machine churning online.
-US CBP released a handful of images from inside a detention facility in McAllen, Texas earlier in the week showing teenage boys sleeping on mats with foil blankets, inside of chain-link fencing.
+US Customs and Border Patrol released a handful of images from inside a detention facility in McAllen, Texas, earlier in the week showing teenage boys sleeping on mats with foil blankets, inside chain-link fencing.
 That image even sparked a debate as to whether the pens qualified as cages.

 "It's a proven point that we see occasionally images come out that have had profound changes upon the policies we interact with or what we think of as being true," Meltzer said.